exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 When starting AI Lab as a Docker container the command line will display a welcome message showing instructions for connecting to the Jupyter server or overriding the default password.

 ```
-$ docker run --publish 0.0.0.0:$PORT:49494 exasol/ai-lab:$VERSION
-Server for Jupyter has been started successfully.
+The Server for Jupyter has been started successfully.

 You can connect with http://<host>:<port>.

 If you are using a Docker daemon on your local machine and forwarding
 the port to the same port then you can connect with http://localhost:49494.

+The default password is "ailab".

-You can change the default password by passing the environment
+You can change it by passing the environment variable JUPYTER_PASSWORD
-variable JUPYTER_PASSWORD when running the Docker container:
+when running the Docker container:

 docker run --env JUPYTER_PASSWORD=<your password> ... exasol/ai-lab
 ```